lisarosaa/acme-web-design/development-strategy.md

 ### HTML

-A section of Services
+- An article of Services

 ### CSS

-Styling for the section of Services
+Styling for an article of Services

 ## 6. User Story: Quote
 As a user story, I want to be able to get a quote from the site